UrfiFeru/veriff_test/README.md

 procedure.sql - Contain the actual script to populate dimensions and facts.
 answers.sql - Contain queries to the questions asked.
 Veriff_Answers.xlsx - Contain results to the question asked.
+Note: The script to build the source database was the same as provided with the test.

+# Environment Setup
+Airflow was installed on Ubuntu v18 on the windows machine.
+Airflow db is based on Sqlite for the purposes of this project and the webserver is hosted at 8080 port.
+The ETL schedule is set to daily currently.
+PostgreSql was installed locally on the windows machine and was used to connect with airflow through Python.
+PostgreSql connection strings are mentioned in the code as they are being used with psycopg2 instead of PostgresHook.

 # ETL PROCESS:
 The ETL process runs on truncate and load methodology for the purpose of simplicity.